lucascbeyeler/zimbra/README.md

 Dependencies
 ------------

-It's a good idea to apply the role ansible-commons before run this playbook, because we do not cover any kind of server preparation, like updates.
+It's a good idea to apply the role lucascbeyeler.commons before run this playbook, because we do not cover any kind of server preparation, like updates.

 Example Playbook